nickweseman/ask-edge-extension/README.md

 # Microsoft Edge Extension for Ask.com (formerly known as Ask Jeeves)

-## Installation from the Microsoft Edge Web Store Instructions:
-1. Visit: "...pending approval..." to install.

 ## Installation from Source Instructions:
 1. Download "Ask Extension" folder to your computer
 2. Open Microsoft Edge